 While olive oil is a liquid at room temperature, storing this dressing in the refrigerator may cause it to solidify.

 No worries.
 Just set out for 15 minutes or more prior to servings.
 Shake well to emulsify and enjoy.

-May 2021 Update: Updated post details and added new images.
+October 2022 Update: Updated post and images.